What is a Thermocouple?

-The life span of thermocouple depends on the application where it is used.
+The life span of a thermocouple depends on the application where it is used.
 Hence, we cannot exactly define the life span of the thermocouple.

-If you maintain properly, it will last up to years.
-But, after some years of continuous use, maybe there will an aging effect.
+If you maintain it properly, it will last up to years.
+But, after some years of continuous use, maybe there will be an aging effect.
 And due to this, it will generate a weak output signal.

 The cost of the thermocouple is not much higher.
 Hence, it is recommended to change the thermocouple after 2 to 3 years.